hacs/documentation/source/docs/use/type/theme.md

 layout: type
 ---

-Themes is a part of the Home Assistant [`frontend` integration.](https://www.home-assistant.io/integrations/frontend/)
+[Themes](https://www.home-assistant.io/integrations/frontend/#defining-themes) are used to [style your user interface](https://www.home-assistant.io/frontend/).
+They are part of the Home Assistant [`frontend` integration](https://www.home-assistant.io/integrations/frontend/).

 !!! info
-    Themes in HACS will automagically be enabled if you have it enabled in Home Assistant
+    Themes in HACS will automagically be enabled if you have them enabled in Home Assistant

 ## Enable themes in Home Assistant

-Add this to your `configuration.yaml`
+Add this to your [`configuration.yaml`](https://www.home-assistant.io/docs/configuration/).

 ```yaml title="configuration.yaml"
 frontend: